jpbochi/cv/README.md

 - *ThoughtWorks (since April 2011)*
 There, I learned more about software development than any other place before in my life.
 I got used to programming in many languages and operating systems.
 Agile got in my blood.
 CI and CD became routine.
 Finally, I started to feel like a full-fledged professional.

+I've been in 3 very distinct products there, so far.
+The first one was an website for teachers to author exams, all confirming to standards dictated by different states in the US.
+It was quite challenging frontend development.

+The second was ecommerce system for one of the biggest media holdings in Latin America.
+It included both a web store, an internal control website, many micro-services, and mobile apps for customers to read content.
+I helped develop all the composing parts of the system, from backend to web and mobile.

+The third (and current) is the customer-facing control panel of a large cloud hosting company in the US.
+I work almost exclusively on the browser-side of the application.
+Priorities are strongly driven by A/B testing, client feedback, and usage statistics.

 #### Education
 - Computer Science degree at UFRGS (from 2000 to 2004) My focus areas were compilers, AI, and CG.
 My conclusion project was a system that recreated 3D scenes from photos.